mttaborturtle/Javascript_projects/README.md

 # Javascript_projects

-This is a repository of all Javascript projects I created in my Javascript course at The Tech Academy.
+This is a repository of all Javascript projects I created during my Javascript course at The Tech Academy.